HectorRicardo/simple-music-app/README.md

       - the notification bar
       - external media hardware buttons
       - Google Assistant.

-If you're knowledgeable in Android development, you'll probably realize that these expectations strongly suggest that we need a client-server architecture for our app.
-This is because:

-  - A service is used to perform work in the background while the app is minimized.
-If our player lives inside a service, then this will fulfill the second expectation.
-  - A client can send commands t.
-If we consider clients to be the controllers listed in Expectation 1, then this fulfills said expectation.

 If you're not knowledgeable in Android services, or want a quick refresh in this topic, then read the next section for more information about services.
 Feel free